CosiMichele/workshop-materials/2025/2501-FOSS-AI_series/04_images_cnn.md

 In this workshop, we will use RGB images.
 Each image has dimensionality H x W x 3, where H is the height of the image, W is the width of the image, and every pixel has three color channels (Red, Green, Blue).

-To motivate the need for a neural network architecture for images, consider the case of classifying digits with MNIST using a fully connected neural network.
+To motivate the need for a neural network architecture for images, consider the case of classifying digits with [MNIST](https://en.wikipedia.org/wiki/MNIST_database) (Modified [National Institute of Standards and Technology](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology) database) using a fully connected neural network.
 In this case each pixel takes on only a single greyscale value, and thus the image has H x W values.
 In the fully connected neural network, we unravel the image into a one dimensional vector which is HW long, either by picking values row-wise or column-wise.

 <br>
 <br>